nl253/GeneticAlgo/README.md

 ## Performance

-The bottleneck is the fitness function.
+- The bottleneck is the fitness function.
+- Log less for better performance

 ## Downsides

-- single-threaded (but see [parallel example](https://github.com/nl253/GeneticAlgo-JS/blob/master/examples/parallel.js) that uses the cluster module from node stdlib).
+- single-threaded (but see [parallel example](https://github.com/nl253/GeneticAlgo-JS/blob/master/examples/parallel.ts) that uses the cluster module from node stdlib).

 ## License